Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition: Regularization by filtered DFD

 \section{Regularization by filtered DFD}

-Throughout this section, let $(\uo, \vo, \kao)$ be a DFD of the operator $\Ko$ and $\buo$ a dual frame of $\uo$.
-For typical inverse problems, the Moore Penrose inverse is unbounded and therefore has to be regularized.
-In this section we develop a regularization concept by filtered diagonal frame decompositions.
+Throughout this section, let $(\uo, \vo, \kao)$ be a DFD of the operator $\Ko \colon \dom (\Ko ) \subseteq \X \to \Y$ and $\buo$ a dual frame of $\uo$.
+Recall that we allow the forward operator $\Ko$ to be unbounded.
+For typical inverse problems, the Moore Penrose inverse $\Ko^\plus$ is unbounded and has to be regularized.
+In this section we develop a regularization concept by filtered DFDs.